Optimality Guarantees for Particle Belief Approximation of POMDPs: Introduction

-The remainder of this paper proceeds as follows: First, \cref{sec:background} reviews preliminary definitions and previous related work. \cref{sec:pb-mdp-def} formalizes the notion of particle belief MDPs (PB-MDPs) and gives detailed mathematical treatment.
+The remainder of this paper proceeds as follows: First, \cref{sec:background} reviews preliminary definitions and previous related work. \cref{sec:pb-mdp-def} formalizes the notion of particle belief MDPs (PB-MDPs).
 Then, \cref{sec:ssw} introduces Sparse Sampling-$\omega$ algorithm, and proves its coupled convergence towards the optimal $Q$-values of a POMDP and its corresponding PB-MDP in \cref{thm:ssw}. \cref{sec:pomdp-guarantees} formally bridges the gap between POMDPs and PB-MDPs by leveraging the coupled convergence of Sparse Sampling-$\omega$.
-In this section, we present two main theorems: \cref{thm:pomdp-qvalue} shows the optimal $Q$-value bounds between POMDP and PB-MDP, and \cref{thm:pomdp-grand} shows the near-optimality of planning in PB-MDP to solve a POMDP in closed-loop.
+In this section, we present two main theorems: \cref{thm:pomdp-qvalue} shows the optimal $Q$-value bounds between POMDP and PB-MDP, and \cref{thm:pomdp-grand} shows the near-optimality of planning with a PB-MDP to solve a POMDP by applying an online $Q$-value-estimating algorithm repeatedly in a closed loop with observations from the environment.
 We also introduce Sparse-PFT, a practical example of generating a PB-MDP approximation algorithm from an MDP algorithm.
-Finally, \cref{sec:numerical} empirically shows the performance of Sparse-PFT and other practical continuous observation POMDP algorithms over five different simulation experiments.
+Finally, \cref{sec:numerical} empirically shows the performance of Sparse-PFT and other practical continuous observation POMDP algorithms over five different simulation experiments, and validates the improvements in performance of PB-MDP approximation with the increase in number of particles $C$ while keeping other hyperparameters fixed.